Ciara: 2008–2011: Fantasy Ride, Basic Instinct and label change

 In October 2008, Ciara was honored as Billboards "Woman of the Year", because of her success as a recording artist and leadership in embracing the changing music business.
 Although her third album was originally scheduled for a September 2008 release, Fantasy Ride was released after several delays in May 2009.
 The album combines her R&B and hip hop sound from her previous albums along with a new pop and dance sound.
 While talking to MTV News, Ciara said, "I'm having a bit more fun with my lyrics.
 I'm not afraid.
 In the beginning, I was conscious and really protective and somewhat scared about doing some things.
 With this album I'm not holding back, there's freedom.
 It's just the space I'm in right now."
 It became Ciara's first top 10 album in the UK.

 "Go Girl" was the first single released from the album.
 It was originally the lead single from the album, but the single achieved minimum success and was later deemed a promo single.
 However, the single managed to reach the top of the charts in Japan.
-The album's official lead single, "Never Ever", which features Young Jeezy, was released in the United States in January 2009 and reached a peak of number 9 on the U.S. Hot R&B/Hip-Hop Songs.
-The second single, "Love Sex Magic", featuring Justin Timberlake, became a worldwide hit, peaking within the top 10 in 20 countries including the U.S., where it peaked at number 10 on the Billboard Hot 100.
+The album's official lead single, "Never Ever", which features Young Jeezy, was released in the United States in January 2009 and reached a peak of No. 9 on the U.S. Hot R&B/Hip-Hop Songs.
+The second single, "Love Sex Magic", featuring Justin Timberlake, became a worldwide hit, peaking within the top 10 in 20 countries including the U.S., where it peaked at No. 10 on the Billboard Hot 100.
 It went on to be certified platinum in Australia and received a gold accreditation in New Zealand.
 It received a nomination for "Best Pop Collaboration with Vocals" at the 52nd Annual Grammy Awards and also for Best Choreography in a Video at the 2009 MTV Video Music Awards.
 "Work", the final single, achieved moderate success in international markets.